OpenDSA/OpenDSA/RST/source/Development/UnionFind.rst

 However, the parent pointer implementation stores precisely the information required to answer the following, useful question:
 **Given two nodes, are they in the same tree?**
-To answer the question, we need only follow the series of parent pointers from each node to its respective root.
+To answer this question, we need only follow the series of parent pointers from each node to its respective root.
 If both nodes reach the same root, then they must be in the same tree.
 If the roots are different, then the two nodes are not in the same tree.
-The process of finding the ultimate root for a given node we will call :dfn:`FIND`.
+The process of finding the ultimate root for a given node we will call :term:`FIND`.

 The parent pointer representation is most often used to maintain a collection of disjoint sets.